Table of Contents

 Definition / general

-- An infiltrating epithelial neoplasm with glandular (ductal) differentiation, usually demonstrating luminal or intracellular mucin and without a predominant component of any other histological type (Bosman: WHO Classification of Tumours of the Digestive System, 4th Edition, 2010)
+- Pancreatic ductal adenocarcinoma (PDAC) is an invasive pancreatic epithelial neoplasm with glandular (ductal) differentiation, usually demonstrating luminal or intracellular mucin and without a substantial component of any other histological type

 Essential features

-- An adenocarcinoma derived from pancreatic ductal epithelia, with randomly arranged epithelial elements, in situ carcinoma, intense stromal desmoplasia and variable necrosis
+- Adenocarcinoma derived from pancreatic ductal epithelia, with randomly arranged epithelial elements, intense stromal desmoplasia and variable necrosis

 Terminology